lykimq/manage-expense-urweb/README.md

 It is intentionally a demo, not a production expense system.
-The goal is to show where Ur/Web is strong: explicit workflow state, typed forms, typed SQL, server-side authorization, and simple transactional code that is still easy to reason about.
+The goal is to show where Ur/Web is strong: explicit workflow state, typed forms, typed SQL, server-side authorization, typed client-to-server RPC where it helps, and simple transactional code that is still easy to reason about.

 ## Why this is a good Ur/Web demo